jlgrall/esEngine/doc/systems.md

 - **objectDef**: an object with the following properties:
     - **name**: a string with the name for the system.
     - **cDefs**: an array of ComponentDef that this system requires to work.
 You can give references to ComponentDefs or their names.
-    - **init**: `function( bag, args..., componentCreator...)`: `bag` and `componentCreator...` are automatically given by entity.JS.
+    - **init**: `function( bag, args..., componentCreator...)`: `bag` and `componentCreator...` are automatically given by esEngine.
         - **bag**: the default bag that the system will work on.
-By default entity.JS will provide `eJS.entities`, but you can choose an alternative bag at system instanciation (see next point).
+By default esEngine will provide `eJS.entities`, but you can choose an alternative bag at system instanciation (see next point).
         - **args...**: any additional argument you can give when instanciating the system.
 If the first argument is a bag, it will replace the default **bag** argument.
-        - **componentCreator...**: the componentCreators that correspond to the cDefs, automatically given by entity.JS.
+        - **componentCreator...**: the componentCreators that correspond to the cDefs, automatically given by esEngine.

 ### .name
 Name of the system.